JonasJenn/JonasJenn/README.md

 - 👋 Hi, I’m @JonasJenn
 - 👀 I’m interested in Data Analysis and Science
-- 🌱 I’m currently learning A/B Testing
+- 🌱 I’m currently learning Financial Analysis
-- 💞️ I’m looking to collaborate and learn more on data science
+- 💞️ I’m looking to collaborate and learn more
 - 📫 How to reach me jonaschidinma@gmail.com

 <!---